algorithmiaio/dev-center/_pages/integrations/message-broker.md

 Open the Algorithmia Web user interface and log in with an admin account.

-Under the Admin menu, click on the "Queue Manager" menu item (under the "System Actions" category) to see a list of configured broker connections.
+Under the Admin menu, click on the "Broker Manager" menu item (under the "System Actions" category) to see a list of configured broker connections.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/message-broker/broker-connection-list.png" alt="A broker connection list">

-To create a new broker connection, click on the "Connect queue" button.
+To create a new broker connection, click on the "Connect Broker" button.
 This will bring up a form where the admin will fill in the proper configuration options.
-When filled in, click on the "Connect to Broker" button to make the connection.
+When filled in, click on the "Connect to Kafka Broker" button to make the connection.
 When successful, the admin will see the new connection in the list of configured brokers.

 Currently, the only broker type supported is Kafka.
 {: .notice-info}